haskell-learning-group/haskell-learning-group/README.md

 ## I'm not sure I'll be a good mentor but want to try
 That's okay, we'll have you pair up with an experienced mentor who can help you out.

-# Can I join if I don't want to be part of mentoring?
+# Can I join if I don't want a mentor?
 Yeah, sure.
 Everyone is free to participate in discussions and ask questions in the general channels.

 # Other questions